DavidGerva/AddFolderToProject-SublimePlugin/README.md

 Add Folder To Project
 =====================

-**NOTE 30.01.2015: I recently noticed that the plugin doesn't work if there isn't already a project in the current sublime session.
-From this condition you can just use the command "Create new project from file".
-I'll fix it ASAP.
-Thank you!** "

 With this plugin you can **open a file in sublime and easily add the file folder to the project**, **add a generic folder (asked by a prompt dialog) to the project** and you can also **copy into the clipboard the path of the file** you're editing **or the path of the file's directory**.

 You can also create a new project starting from the opened file in sublime.